mojaloop/mojaloop-business-docs/vuepress/docs/guides/incident_management_escalation_matrix.md

-# Appendix B: Incident management escalation matrix
+# Appendix A: Incident management escalation matrix

 This section provides information about key roles to contact when an incident occurs.

 ::: tip NOTE
 The incident management escalation matrix provided below acts as an example only.
-The actual names of roles may be different in your organisation.
+The actual names of roles may be different in your organization.
 :::

 <table>